ganyicz/bond/README.md

 ```

 > [!IMPORTANT]
-> Attributes applied to an element with x-slot also use the outside scope, not just its children.
+> Attributes added to an element with x-slot will also use the outside scope, not just its children.

 ### Else statement